Service Opportunities

 Bakery Book Exchange

-Parishioners and friends bring new and gently used books in exchange for a baked good made by one of our CEC youth.
+Parishioners and friends bring new and gently used books in exchange for a baked good made by one of our CCPVB youth.
 The books are then used to enhance reading and literacy in the community.
-Contact: Charlotte Peverley

 The mission of BEAM is to keep families in their homes and help them get the support needed to become self-sufficient.
-Volunteer opportunities include monthly food donation and sorting, working in the pantry or garden, and volunteering in the thrift store.
-Contact: The Rev. Deacon Leila Quinlan
+Volunteer opportunities include monthly food donation and sorting, delivering food, working in the pantry, garden, or thrift store.

 Beaches Habitat for Humanity